LOADING ...

 Bắt đầu làm bài nào

-I was born Jonathon Aaron Steel, to the parents of and Elizabeth
+I was born Jonathon Aaron Steel, to the of William and Elizabeth

 steel.
-I am a Leo, born under the sign of the lion and I was in a
+I am a Leo, born the sign of the lion and I was raised in a

 middle class family with only one brother Michael whom I love

 dearly.
-He was years my senior.
+He was five my senior.
 My father's nickname was Red which I

-never understand why because his hair was sandy blond.
+could never understand why because his was sandy blond.
 Nevertheless,

 the name stuck.
-So when my was born my father became Big Red and
+So when my brother was born my father Big Red and

 my brother Little Red.
-I should have from the first time when I
+I should have known from the first time I

-their special connection, that I just didn't fit in to my
+realised their special connection, that I didn't fit in to my

 father's plans.
-And as I grew older the constant between my
+And as I grew older the comparison between my

-brother and myself left little who was the image of perfection in my
+and myself left little doubt who was the image of perfection in my

 father's eye.
-To him, my brother could do no wrong and I The
+To him, my could do no wrong and I became The

-Invisible Boy, the proverbial 'black and I soon figured out that
+Boy, the proverbial 'black sheep' and I soon figured out that

 red and black don't mix.
 The beatings I received became more and

-frequent to the point where I would ask my "Am I the orphaned son
+frequent to the point where I would ask my father "Am I the son

 you would never need"?
-But oddly enough I the ground my father
+But oddly enough I worshipped the ground my

 upon.